 Gear doors and landing gear: These parts are weak points of the kit as they are too thick and badly molded.
 The inner doors of the V1 were attached to the bottom of the outer doors by a hinge and projected at an angle of 90 degrees from the main doors when the gear was extended.
 Thinning of the outboard gear doors was straightforward however the small size and multiple angles of the inner doors posed a challenge.
 These were thinned using micro files, small pieces of folded sand paper, a lot of patience, and a glass (or two) of my favorite adult libation.
 The landing gear on my copy suffered from mold shift making them unusable without a lot of effort.
 Rather than clean these up I used the landing gear and tail wheel from the Fw-190 V1 kit produced by Esotric (#SLE1).
 When I first bought the all resin Esoteric kit I attached the fuselage to the wing with tape to assess the build and became convinced there was a 190 V1 in there somewhere but I didn’t have enough sand paper and patience to find it.
-Luckily, I saved the useable white metal parts in my spare parts bin.
+Luckily, I saved the usable white metal parts in my spare parts bin.
 Likewise, wheels that closely matched the 190 V1 were found in the spares bin saving me the time of cleaning up the crude kit wheels.
 The landing gear was painted with MM RLM-02 and the wheels MM Metalizer non-buffing aluminum and set aside to dry.

 Painting and Decaling

 To prepare the model for painting, it was wiped down with Plastic prep and the vertical stabilizer and rudder airbrushed with MM gloss white.
 A disc of Tamiya tape was cut to the appropriate size and positioned where the swastika would later be placed.
 The airframe was then painted in the characteristic Luftwaffe splinter scheme of RLM-70/71/65 using MM acrylics lightened with 20% white by volume.
+These were shot using an H&S Infinity with a 0.15mm tip.
 For the demarcations of the 70/71 splinter scheme the kit instructions and color artwork of the V1 in a CMK publication (see below) were followed.
 Once dry, the vertical stabilizer and rudder were taped off with Tamiya tape and shot with MM red darkened with a few drops of blue.
 The wheel wells were then masked off and painted MM RLM-02.
 After removing the masking tape and doing a little touch up with a small trim brush the landing gear, gear doors, tail wheel, boarding step, and cowling/spinner assembly were glued in place.
 As mentioned earlier, the cowling and spinner were painted black based on a color profile of the 190 V1 in “Special Drawings: Fw-190 Part 1” published by CMK.
 This may not be correct.
 The CMK book contains nice technical and color renderings however, after completing the kit, I purchased Wolfgang Wagner’s excellent book on Kurt Tank (published by Schiffer Military History) wherein a nice photograph of the V1 clearly shows the cowl painted RLM 70.
 Moreover, while doing research for this article, I found an on-line video of a V1 test flight and although the exact color of the cowling isn’t entirely clear it is quite evidently not black.
 I prefer to use photographs (or video when available) as opposed to artwork to guide my choices of schemes and colors and were I to build another Fw-190 V1, I would paint the cowling RLM- 70.
 ‘Nuff said.